Directional stability: Steering forces

 with k=10kN/radian, M=1000kg, b=1.0m, a=1.0m, the vehicle understeers below 11.3mph.

 Evidently moving the centre of gravity forwards increases this speed, giving the vehicle a tendency to understeer.

-Note: Installing a heavy, powerful engine in a light weight production vehicle designed around a small engine increases both its directional stability, and its tendency to understeer.
+Note: Installing a heavy, powerful engine in a lightweight production vehicle designed around a small engine increases both its directional stability, and its tendency to understeer.
 The result is an overpowered vehicle with poor cornering performance.

-Even worse is the installation of an oversized power unit into a rear engined production vehicle without corresponding modification of suspension or mass distribution, as the result will be directionally unstable at high speed.
+Even worse is the installation of an oversized power unit into a rear-engined production vehicle without corresponding modification of suspension or mass distribution, as the result will be directionally unstable at high speed.

 Limitations of the analysis

-The forces arising from slip depend on the loading on the tyre as well as the slip angle, this effect has been ignored, but could be taken into account by assuming different values of k for the front and rear axles.
+The forces arising from slip depend on the loading on the tyre as well as the slip angle; this effect has been ignored, but could be taken into account by assuming different values of k for the front and rear axles.
 Roll motion due to cornering will redistribute the tyre loads between the nearside and offside of the vehicle, again modifying the tyre forces.
-Engine torque likewise re-distributes the load between front and rear tyres.
+Engine torque likewise redistributes the load between front and rear tyres.

-A full analysis should also take account of the suspension response.
+A full analysis should also take into account the suspension response.

-The complete analysis is essential for the design of high performance road vehicles, but is beyond the scope of this article.
+The complete analysis is essential for the design of high-performance road vehicles, but is beyond the scope of this article.